Individuals requiring a blue card

 To work or volunteer with children you may need a blue or exemption card.

-Whether a person needs a blue or exemption card will depend on the environment where the work is performed, type of work and frequency of work.
+Whether a person needs a blue or exemption card will depend on the environment where the work is performed, the type of work and if an exemption applies.

-A person only needs a blue or exemption card if the services or activities fall within a category of regulated employment.
+You only need a blue or exemption card if the services or activities fall within either a category of regulated employment or regulated business.

 Categories of regulated employment